720kb/highlighter.js/README.md

 ....

 ##Gtk
+- Not yet 100% ready for production
-if no selectable next elements, Highlighter will restart from the first element in DOM
+- If no selectable next elements, Highlighter will restart from the first element in DOM

-if no selectable previous elements, Highlighter will restart from the first element in DOM
+- If no selectable previous elements, Highlighter will restart from the first element in DOM